 It happened at the rail yard at Mykawa Road at Almeda Genoa.

-A significant problem in battling the fire was the lack of information that the fire department had.
-Hazardous materials in tanks cars were not marked.
-It wasn't long after the Mykawa Road fire that the Houston Fire Department started the hazardous materials (Hazmat) unit.
+A significant problem in battling the fire was the lack of information that the fire department had access to.
+Hazardous materials in tank cars were not marked.
+It wasn't long after the Mykawa Road fire that the Houston Fire Department started the hazardous materials (HazMat) unit.

 Special thanks to Scott Mellott of HoustonFireMemorial.org